TRT Global - Sudan army rules out talks as Türkiye, UN, Arab nations call for Eid truce

 Burhan, whose career advanced under Bashir, has maintained that his coup was "necessary" to bring more factions into politics.

-But Daglo, who rose to prominence during Bashir's operation against Darfur rebels, has since called the coup a "mistake" that failed to bring change and instead invigorated Bashir diehards.
+But Dagalo, who rose to prominence during Bashir's operation against Darfur rebels, has since called the coup a "mistake" that failed to bring change and instead invigorated Bashir diehards.